Ray Handley: Post-NFL life

 Handley was officially fired on December 30, 1992, and replaced by former Denver Broncos head coach Dan Reeves.
-Following his departure, Handley would disappear from the NFL and the public eye.
+Following his departure, Handley largely withdrew from the public eye.
 He now resides in the Lake Tahoe area.
-Before Super Bowl XLII in 2008 when the Giants were playing the Patriots, a reporter unearthed Handley's unlisted home telephone number and called him, in the hopes of talking about the Giants.
+Before Super Bowl XLII in 2008 when the Giants were playing the Patriots, Newsday reporter Jim Baumbach unearthed Handley's unlisted home telephone number and called him, in the hopes of talking about the Giants.
 Handley was unhappy at being contacted, and after being told it was for a "where are they now" interview, he said "No, I'm not the least bit interested.
 Thank you very much." and hung up the phone, making his lone post-firing public statement a very brief one.